 THE MOMENT I KNEW I HAD TO STOP

 It hit me one day.
-I opened up the pantry to meal plan and I was overwhelmed with the stuff.
-I was baffled when my kids looked into the cupboard, the snacks stuffed into Ziploc baggies came falling out at them, and they asked, ” I’m hungry we don’t have anything to eat.”
+I opened the pantry to meal plan, and I was overwhelmed with the stuff.
+So I was baffled when my kids looked into the cupboard; the snacks stuffed into Ziploc baggies came falling out at them, and they asked, ” I’m hungry.
+We don’t have anything to eat.”

 What have I done?

-Now that I’ve been a prime shopper to BJ’s Wholesale club I have a lot of snacks for the kids all at one time.
-Sure I will still scan the Tops coupon matchups list weekly because there are some items you just can’t get at BJs.
-And although I am a huge lover of shopping at BJs, they do have some items you shouldn’t buy there.
+Now that I’ve been a prime shopper at BJ’s Wholesale Club, I have many snacks for the kids all at one time.
+However, I will still scan the Tops coupon matchups list weekly because you can’t get some items at BJs.
+And although I am a huge lover of shopping at BJs, they have some things you shouldn’t buy there.

 Related: Clever Products to Organize Your Small Kitchen